01 — Philosophy

 From score to cash level

-The regime score sets how much of each persona's book is actually invested.
-A logistic (sigmoid) curve maps score to an invested percentage between the persona's own floor and ceiling — smooth, never a step change.
+The regime score sets how much of each strategy's book is actually invested.
+A logistic (sigmoid) curve maps score to an invested percentage between the strategy's own floor and ceiling — smooth, never a step change.

-# lo / hi are per-persona (see §04).
+# lo / hi are per-strategy (see §04).
 Daily change is further

-# limited to a persona-specific slew step (%p per day).
+# limited to a strategy-specific slew step (%p per day).

 The language-model overlay — deliberately small